eclipse/vorto/website/content/documentation/mappingengine.md

 ## Motivation

 IoT Devices may not always send their data to the cloud in the structure and protocol that is required by the IoT platform that the devices are integrating with, e.g. AWS IoT, Azure IoT or Eclipse IoT.
-The Eclipse Vorto Mapping feature is a light-weight Java library that is able to process formally defined Vorto Mapping Specifications to transform arbitrary device payload (Binary, JSON, XML, etc) to standardized data structures complying to Vorto Function Blocks.
+The Eclipse Vorto Mapping feature is a light-weight Java library that is able to process Vorto Mapping Specifications to transform arbitrary device payload (Binary, JSON, XML, etc) to standardized data structures complying to Vorto Function Blocks.

 An example standardized target data structure could look like this: